 Yes and no. Prosecutors often favor indictment because the grand jury process serves as a test trial, providing them an opportunity to see how a jury would decide in a real trial.
 The defense, on the other hand, usually favors prosecution by information because this gives them the opportunity to challenge and potentially avoid the charges altogether.

 In either case though, both charging instruments — indictment and information — mean that a neutral third party (the grand jury or judge) has determined that there is enough fact-based evidence for criminal charges.
 The end result is the same: you will face formal charges.
 Once charges have been filed, pre-trial activities begin.

 Accused of a Crime in Florida?
 Call 727-828-3900 for a Free Legal Consult.

 The team at Goldman Wetzel represents defendants charged with all types of misdemeanor and felony cases in both state and federal court.
-If you have been accused of a crime, contact our office at 727-828-3900 and request a free consultation.
+If you have been accused of a crime, contact us and request a free consultation.